 3.4 Council tax discounts are available to support low income households with the cost of their council tax liabilities.
 They are administered locally on the basis of schemes developed by district councils.
 Because these benefits were previously administered nationally, and the impact of the change reduces the local tax base and council tax income, a national government grant compensates precept and billing authorities for the funding loss.
 Further compensation is provided for financial years where decisions have been taken to freeze the council tax precept.
 Collectively these grants are known as Legacy Council Tax Grants.
-The amount of grant for Cumbria is £4.85m from a national fund of £507.39m.
+The amount of grant for Cumbria is £4.85m.

-- 3.5 There is a level of uncertainty in respect of longer term methodologies for distributing this funding and the mechanism through which the total amount of grant funding will be determined nationally.
+3.5 There is a level of uncertainty in respect of longer term methodologies for distributing this funding and the mechanism through which the total amount of grant funding will be determined nationally.
 In addition, the calculation of the total national funding and its distribution is based on a number of assumptions.
-Where local circumstances vary from these assumptions, there will be a financial implication. - 3.6 The level of government grant is set at the time of the financial settlement.
+Where local circumstances vary from these assumptions, there will be a financial implication.

+3.6 The level of government grant is set at the time of the financial settlement.
 The main risk in respect of the level of national funding is therefore in respect of future years grant allocations and the extent to which this funding is impacted by overall reductions in government department expenditure allocations.
 It is also unclear whether the national review of police funding will result in this and other specific grants being rolled into formula grant.
-This would result in a complete change in the distribution methodology with potential impacts from the 2017/18 settlement.
-The Commissioner's current share of the national total funding for Legacy Council Tax Grants is 0.96%.
-Cumbria's proposed share of the total pot for formula funding is between 0.71% and 0.63% depending on which methodology is used.
-This means that a consolidation of the grant into the formula funding distribution, even assuming no reduction in the amount of funding at a national level, would result on a funding loss of between £1.2m and £1.6m for Cumbria. - 3.7 A further risk is the potential for an increase in local claims for council tax discount.
+This would result in a change in the distribution methodology with potential impacts from the 2018/19 settlement.
+Comparisons in 2016/17 of the Commissioner's share of the national total funding for Legacy Council Tax Grants of 0.96% were favourable when compared to the proposed share of the total pot for formula funding of between 0.71% and 0.63%.
+This means that a consolidation of the grant into the formula funding distribution presents a risk to levels of income.
+Whilst the impact of this risk is likely to be significant its likelihood of materialising is currently low with the new formula funding review focusing on core grant.

+3.7 A further risk is the potential for an increase in local claims for council tax discount.
 Experience of the last three years suggests that this risk is low as the move to local schemes has not resulted in any significant changes between former benefit and current discount applicants.
 It is however known that there are gaps between the proportion of households eligible for discounts and the proportion that actually claim.
 Should this risk materialise there will be an implication for the collection fund managed by districts that will be shared with all precepting bodies.
 A high level estimate of the impact of this risk suggests that a 10% increase in claims would have a financial implication of around £400k for the Commissioner's budget.